munificent/craftinginterpreters/book/resolving-and-binding.md

 }
 ```

 Before you type this in and run it, decide what you think it *should* print.
+If
-If you're familiar with closures in other languages, you expect it to print
+you're familiar with closures in other languages, you'll expect it to print
 "global" twice.
 The first call to `showA()` should definitely print "global"
 since we haven't even reached the declaration if the inner `a` yet.
 And by our
-implied rule that a variable expression always resolves to the same variable,
+rule that a variable expression always resolves to the same variable, that
-that means the second call to `showA()` should print the same thing.
+implies the second call to `showA()` should print the same thing.

-Now try it out.
+Try it out.
 Alas, it prints:

 ```
 global
 block
 ```

-I want to stress that this program never reassigns any existing variable and
+Let me stress that this program never reassigns any variable and only contains a
-only contains a single print statement.
-Yet somehow, that print statement for a
+single print statement.
+Yet somehow, that print statement for a never-assigned
-never-assigned variable prints two different values at different points in time.
+variable prints two different values at different points in time.
 Oops.

 ### Scopes and mutable environments

-In our interpreter, environments are the dynamic sister the static notion of
+In our interpreter, environments are the dynamic sister to the static scopes.
-scopes.
-The two mostly stay in sync with each other -- we create a new
+The two mostly stay in sync with each other -- we create a new environment when
-environment when we enter a new scope, and discard it when we leave the scope.
+we enter a new scope, and discard it when we leave the scope.
+There is one other
-There is one other operation we perform on environments: declaring a variable in
+operation we perform on environments: binding a variable in one.
+This is where
-one.
-This is where our bug lies.
+our bug lies.

 Let's walk through that problematic example and see what the environments look
 like at each step.